VBForumsCommunity/VB6Porter/README.md

 * Modules renaming.
 Renames project files to match the module name change
 * Many code editing functions that prepare vb6 to be more explicit and more interchangable with vb.net standards and code base
 * Detect any project file changes outside of the code editor.
 Allows the developer reload files from outside, or reject/overwrite them
 * Project error parsing can be generated with the Pre-compile button, similar to the "Auto Syntax Check" errors.
-Devleloper can jump directly to the listed errors
+The developer can jump directly to the listed errors
 * API's and their types can be inserted automatically when the name of the API is typed into the code editor
 * Advanced build switches hooked with the intercept method shown by the Trick
 * View build output by redirecting the compiler executables and capturing their arguments being passed